ioanniskousis/stock-exchange/README.md

   <h3 align="center">The Stock Exchange Survey Application</h3>

   <p align="center">
-    This project is part of the Microverse curriculum in React course!
+    This project is part of the Microverse curriculum in React/Redux course
     <br />
     <a href="https://github.com/ioanniskousis/stock-exchange"><strong>Explore the docs</strong></a>
     <br />
-    <a href="https://stock-exchange-jgk.herokuapp.com">Live Version</a>
+    <a href="https://stock-exchange-jgk.herokuapp.com">Live Demo On Heroku</a>
     <br />
     <a href="https://github.com/ioanniskousis/stock-exchange/issues">Report Bug</a>
     <span> - </span>